 Playing this simple game, Vim Adventures really helped me get started.
 The gif I made doesn’t really do it justice, but seriously try it out.
 I didn’t understand why it was so popular until I started coding with it and wow am I having fun.
 Notice I am talking about fun here — it may take a while for me to be productive enough to make this effort worth it, but the fact that I enjoy merely typing is a big boost to my productivity.

-Why do I keep going on about a text editor?
 Simple: I enjoy adapting my editor to look and feel cool and unique to me.
-As I type this it may not be the most amazing emacs.d it is my own and I’m slowly learning how to make appeal to me.
+I’m currently using emacs, and while my setup may not be the most amazing, it is my own and I’m slowly learning how to make appeal to me.
 People use emacs as a web browser, as a note taker and as a text editor that can be extended for any language.
 Trust me, its really neat and if you use Linux or a Mac I’d honestly give it a shot.
 I will probably make a blog post on how to get started with it, but a bit of googling should help.
 Note that there are some amazing plugins that allow you to use GitHub within emacs, reinforcing that GitHub is important!

 If you’re on Windows then to be honest you are stuck with Visual Studio for most of your coding needs.
 I have to admit, you cannot really do much better.
 If you really wanted to, try using a virtual machine and run a Linux distro so you can see what I’m talking about.
 You can also look at editors like Adobe Brackets, Atom and Sublime text if you’re working with code that you don’t need an IDE for (Web Development) and you’re on Windows.